Kylacamilleo22/m5-lab/README.md

 TODO: Write a project description

+## Accessibility Lab Answers

+Color Test:
+- I wanted to try and

+Semantic HTML:
+-

+Images:

+The Audio Player

+The Forms

+The Show/Hide Comment Control

+The Table

+Other Considerations?

 ## Sources and Credits

 TODO: You must credit the sources and authors of any code, libraries, or other